What is Soft Power Education?

 There is also another critical dimension of education – its role in promoting peace, tolerance, understanding and friendship.
 Education has the power to build positive attitudes and behaviour which bring people together.
 The converse is true – a curriculum imbued with bias, prejudice, and misrepresentation of the ‘other’ will exacerbate tensions and reinforce divisions.

 Uganda introduced tuition-fee primary education in 1997, with enrolment into primary school rising from 3 million children to 7.6 million children in the first 10 years of its inception.
 In 2006, 85% of children between 6 and 12 were in school.
 Despite the remarkable improvement in enrolment rate, the quality of school environments worsened as a result.
 Literacy and numeracy levels failed to increase over time, drop-out levels remain high and classroom conditions poor (in terms of overcrowding and teaching quality).

 SPE’s School Infrastructure Programme transformed government primary schools into safe, creative and inspiring learning environments, with the aims of reducing absenteeism and drop out rates and raising performance levels.
 Since 1999 the organisation has expanded into a variety of other programmes in the areas of alternative education and livelihoods, all of which have education at their core and focus on equipping people with the knowledge and skills to improve their own quality of life.
-These programmes also contribute to SDGs 2 (zero hunger), 5 (gender equality), 13 (climate action) and 15 (life on land).
+These programmes also contribute to SDGs 2 (zero hunger), 5 (gender equality), 7 (affordable and clean energy), 9 (industry, innovation and infrastructure), 11 (sustainable cities and communities), 12 (responsible consumption and production), 13 (climate action) and 15 (life on land).